timschott/interview-prep/ds/ml-conceptual.md

   * algorithm for finding the minimum of a loss function
   * iteratively adjust weights in the opposite direction of current gradient
   * stochastic gradient descent is a variation, estimates the true calculation of the gradient with a calculation from a random sample of the data set
+    * should reduce training time
+    * if its converging too quickly / modulating its output, reduce learning rate and increase batch size
 * what is ensemble learning?
   * combining different models in order to produce more robust outcomes
   * bagging